 The first and most important question is that of pricing and value.
 As we’ve established, Core X CPUs are significantly more expensive.
 More importantly, they offer poor value if you’re building a PC that’s intended solely for gaming.
 Why?

-As such, there is very little incentive to spend extra on a Core X processor if you’re building a PC that you intend to use only for gaming.
+As such, there is minimal incentive to spend extra on a Core X processor if you’re building a PC that you intend to use only for gaming.

 Generally speaking, an i3 is good enough for budget builds, an i5 is a great fit for most mid-range setups, and an i7 will be able to handle the majority of high-end gaming configurations, so there’s no need to go for an i9 unless you also intend on running some CPU-intensive software.